lewissbaker/papers/isocpp/reference_wrapper-co_await.md

 }
 ```

-With some test-cases defined below:
+Here are some test-cases that can be used to verify that `std::reference_wraper<T>` is indeed
+awaitable but only if `T&` is awaitable.
 ```c++
 struct some_awaitable
 {